-On Friday, January 26 at 12:00 (EST), Geothink.ca will hold its fifth monthly Geothink&Learn video conference session on the topic of governing artificial intelligence.
-It will highlight Geothink’s unique interdisciplinary perspective and include a myriad of ideas from our faculty, students and partners.
+On Friday, January 26 at 12:00 (EST), Geothink.ca held its fifth monthly Geothink&Learn video conference session on the topic of governing artificial intelligence.
+It highlighted Geothink’s unique interdisciplinary perspective and included a myriad of ideas from our faculty, students and partners.
+(Catch a recording of this session below along with a transcript of the written question and answer session.)

-The convener for the session will be Geothink Co-Applicant Jon Corbett, an associate professor at University of British Columbia, Okanagan’s Department of Community, Culture and Global Studies.
-Speakers will include Geothink Co-Applicant Rob Feick, an associate professor in University of Waterloo’s School of Planning; Joanna Redden, a lecturer in Cardiff University’s School of Journalism, Media and Cultural Studies; Alessandra Renzi, an associate professor in Communication Studies at Concordia University; and, Victoria Fast, an assistant professor in University of Calgary’s Department of Geography.
+The convener for the session was Geothink Co-Applicant Jon Corbett, an associate professor at University of British Columbia, Okanagan’s Department of Community, Culture and Global Studies.
+Speakers included Geothink Co-Applicant Rob Feick, an associate professor in University of Waterloo’s School of Planning; Joanna Redden, a lecturer in Cardiff University’s School of Journalism, Media and Cultural Studies; Alessandra Renzi, an associate professor in Communication Studies at Concordia University; and, Victoria Fast, an assistant professor in University of Calgary’s Department of Geography.

-A question and answer session will follow after presentations conclude.
-Our five panelists will briefly introduce their research and then reflect on the role of artificial intelligence in governance.
+A question and answer session followed after presentations conclude.
+Our five panelists briefly introduced their research and then reflected on the role of artificial intelligence in governance.

 Friday January 26, 2018 at 12:00 PM [NOW CONCLUDED]